-MFS is a rare connective tissue disorder with an autosomal dominant transmission.
-It is a multisystem disease with a unique combination of skeletal, cardiovascular and ocular features (long bone overgrowth, aortic dilatation and dissection and ectopia lentis) [6].
-Numerous FBN1 mutations in MFS were identified and are located all along the gene, all leading to the same pathogenetic mechanism [7].
-Interestingly, in the GD patients, all identified mutations were localized in TGFβ binding protein like domain 5 (TB5 domain) of FBN1 [4].
-TB5 domain is not the only TB domain of FBN1 leading to a specific fibrillinopathy.
-Indeed, TB4, containing the only integrin binding RGD motif of the molecule, has been involved in the Stiff Skin Syndrome (SSKS, OMIM#184900).
-The main features of this disorder are thick, hard skin and joint contractures [8].
+MFS is a rare connective tissue disorder with an autosomal dominant mode of transmission.
+It is a multisystem disease with a characteristic unique combination of skeletal, cardiovascular, and ocular features including long bone overgrowth, aortic dilatation and dissection, and ectopia lentis [6].
+Many FBN1 mutations spread throughout the gene have been identified in MFS patients, all resulting in the same pathogenetic phenotype [7].
+Interestingly, in GD patients, all identified FBN1 mutations are restricted to the TGFβ binding protein-like domain 5 (TB5)-coding region of the gene [4].
+This TB5 domain is not the only TB domain in FBN1 to have been linked to a specific fibrillinopathy.
+Indeed, TB4, which harbors the only integrin-binding RGD motif in this protein, has been linked to the development of Stiff Skin Syndrome (SSKS, OMIM#184900), which is characterized by joint contractures and thick, hard skin [8].

-This common gene involved in the fibrillinopathies is FBN1 which encodes fibrillin-1, a large and ubiquitous glycoprotein of the extracellular matrix and the major component of microfibrillar networks [9].
-It is mainly constituted by numerous repeats of a calcium binding (cb)-epidermal growth factor-like (EGF) domain and a transforming growth factor (TGF)-β binding protein like (TB) domain.
-TB domains incorporate eight cysteine residues essential for the disulfide bonds inside the FBN1 molecule.
-FBN1 confers structural support to tissues and essential scaffolding for elastin deposition.
+The FBN1 gene encodes fibrillin-1, which is a large and ubiquitous glycoprotein within the ECM and the major component of microfibrillar networks [9].
+The FBN1 protein is primarily composed of multiple repeating calcium-binding (cb)-epidermal growth factor-like (EGF) domains and TB domains, which contain eight cysteine residues essential for disulfide bond formation within the FBN1 molecule.
+Functionally, FBN1 confers structural support to tissues and serves as essential scaffolding for elastin deposition.
 Fibrillin microfibrils are also a niche for growth factors [10].
-Thus, fibrillin-1 microfibrils are implicated in the bioavailability of transforming growth factor-beta (TGF-β) and the sequestration of the bone morphogenetic proteins (BMPs).
-FBN1 interacts with multiple ECM proteins such as ADAMTS, integrins, fibronectin, or LTBPs [11].
-LTBPs 1-4 structures are closely related to fibrillins [12].
+As such, FBN1 microfibrils have been implicated in the bioavailability of TGF-β and the sequestration of bone morphogenetic proteins (BMPs).
+Moreover, FBN1 can interact with several ECM proteins including ADAMTS, integrins, fibronectin, and LTBPs [11], with the structures of LTBPs 1-4 being closely related to those of fibrillins [12].

-It remains however unclear how mutations in the TB5 domain may lead to a short instead of the tall stature often associated with mutations in other domains of FBN1.
-Moreover, the skeletal phenotype observed in GD suggests that the TB5 domain might play a role in the endochondral ossification process.
-To address this hypothesis, we generated a knock-in mouse model, Fbn1TB5+/- to understand the role of i) FBN1 in GD pathophysiology and ii) TB5 domain in skeletal development.
+At present, it remains unclear as to how mutations in the TB5 domain of FBN1 result in short stature rather than the tall stature phenotype often associated with mutations in other domains of FBN1.
+Moreover, the skeletal phenotype observed in GD patients suggests that the TB5 domain of this protein may play a role in the process of endochondral ossification.
+To test this hypothesis, we herein generated a Fbn1TB5+/- knock-in (KI) mouse model that was used to explore the role of FBN1 in the pathophysiology of GD pathophysiology and the importance of the FBN1 TB5 domain in the context of skeletal development.

 Results

-Generation of a new Fbn1 Knock-In (KI) mouse model with skeletal abnormalities
+Generation of a new Fbn1 Knock-In mouse model with skeletal abnormalities

-To investigate the role of FBN1 and its TB5 domain in short stature, we generated the Fbn1TB5 KI mouse model by introducing the human mutation p.Tyr1696Cys (mouse p.Tyr1698Cys) causing GD.
-This mutation in exon 42 is a substitution of one base (A>G) leading to a change of amino acid (Tyr>Cys) as described in methods and Fig 1a.
-The substitution was checked by sequencing on genomic DNA from mouse tails (Fig. 1b).
-The quantitative PCR on femoral head RNAs demonstrated that the TB5 mutation did not impact the Fbn1 gene expression (Fig.1c).
+To investigate the role of FBN1 and its TB5 domain in short stature, we generated a Fbn1TB5 KI mouse model by introducing the GD-associated human p.Tyr1696Cys (mouse p.Tyr1698Cys) mutation into this gene.
+This mutation in exon 42 is a single base substitution (A>G) resulting in a change in the amino acid sequence of the resultant protein (Tyr>Cys), as described in the Methods section and Figure 1a.
+This substitution was confirmed in all mice via genomic DNA sequencing (Fig. 1b).
+A quantitative polymerase chain reaction (qPCR) analysis of femoral head RNA samples from these mice indicated that this TB5 mutation did not impact Fbn1 gene expression (Fig.1c).